 Summer sunsets with their cruel debaucheries of orange and purple.
 Concentrated scents of saffron and roses in the hallways.
 Dates filled with marzipan.
 I crave sweetness like I crave you.

 Nightmares.
 A sailor drowned a cat at sea.
 Someone paid him to do it.

 Last night in one of the upstairs bedrooms the child’s toys changed places.
 A candle lit by itself.

 I do not wish you were here.
 I am beyond that.
 My blood flows in the opposite direction.
 I am the plenitude of my febrilities.
 I am incandescent.

 Remember that scene from Jane Eyre?
+We discussed.
 Bertha: beautiful, exotic, insane, locked in a room.
 Bertha whom Rochester married in Jamaica.
 Every time he tried to open the door she would rush to tear him apart.
 Why am I thinking Bertha?